 Human Experience Designer | Interaction Designer | Nature Photographer

 I'm a design strategist, human experience designer, photographer, traveler, and coffee enthusiast living in the United States.
-I deliver value through intuitive and visually pleasing digital experiences that include creating products that not only offer a delightful and positive human experience but also support key business drivers and organizational goals.
+I deliver value through intuitive and visually pleasing digital experiences that include creating products that offer a delightful and positive human experience and support key business drivers and organizational goals.

-I have been involved in photography for many years, I most like spending time in nature and photographing birds, wildlife, & landscapes.
+I have been involved in photography for many years; I like spending time in nature, mostly photographing birds, wildlife, & landscapes.

 Human Experience Design